The Hamilton Firm, Tennessee Truck Accident Lawyers: Why Hire a Trucking Attorney For Your Case?

 A commercial truck driver can and should be held to a higher standard of care than the driver of an ordinary passenger car or pickup truck.
 For instance, FMCSR § 392.14, requires a commercial driver to exercise extreme caution and to reduce speed when hazardous conditions, such as those caused by snow, ice, sleet, fog, mist, rain, dust, or smoke, adversely affect visibility or traction.
 And, FMCSR § 392.3 prohibits the operation of a commercial motor vehicle while the driver’s ability or alertness is impaired, or so likely to become impaired, due to fatigue, illness, or any other cause, so as to make it unsafe for him/her to operate the tractor trailer.
-Experienced Truck Accident Lawyers are experienced these matters and will investigate accordingly.
+Truck accident attorneys are experienced these matters and will investigate accordingly.

 What is a Trucking Attorney?

 In the United States, any licensed attorney is authorized to represent a person in a case arising in the state where the attorney practices.
 However, you would not ask your family doctor to perform brain surgery on yourself or a family member, and you should not expect your “family” lawyer, or the lawyer who prepared your will or handled your divorce, to have the level of expertise and experience required for a complex trucking lawsuit.
-A truck accident attorney is an experienced trial lawyer who focuses on serious and complex cases involving tractor trailers and other commercial vehicles, and has the credentials and track record to back it up.
+A truck accident attorney is an experienced trial attorney who focuses on serious and complex cases involving tractor trailers and other commercial vehicles, and has the credentials and track record to back it up.